Brent Cross: History

 "Brent Cross" was originally the name of a crossroads in the vicinity of the current Brent Cross Flyover.
 By 1944, the term was being used to describe addresses north of the A406 North Circular Road and west of the A41 Hendon Way and after the eponymous shopping centre was built it was also used to describe business addresses south of the North Circular.

 Previously the area had been known as Renters Farm, a name dating from 1309, and it remained largely farmland until the nineteenth century.
 In the late nineteenth century a sewage works was built there and Hendon Greyhound Stadium stood there from 1935 to 1972.
 In 1976 the Brent Cross Shopping Centre was opened, the first stand-alone shopping centre to be built in the United Kingdom.

 In the 1920s and 1930s, two major roads through the area were constructed, the east–west A406 North Circular Road and the north–south A41 Hendon Way.
 In 1923 the Northern line (Edgware branch) was extended on a short viaduct over the River Brent.

 In 1964–1965 the Brent Cross Flyover was built to carry the Hendon Way over the North Circular.
 During its construction, a fatal accident occurred on 20 June 1964 while erecting a large crane at the site.
 The crane jib buckled and collapsed onto a coach travelling east on the North Circular Road killing seven passengers on board.
 A question was raised in Parliament about the accident on 22 June.

-In the 1970s, the North Circular Road was upgraded with a huge east–west flyover rising from Brent Cross above both the A5 road and the railway line.
-The M1 motorway was extended south to meet the North Circular Road slip roads below this flyover.
-That same decade, the shopping centre opened.

 Brent South Shopping Park, a 94,000 sqft retail park, was built in 2004.
 The park has 10 retail stores including Next, DFS and Sports Direct.

+Whilst three-level roundabouts are compact and initially cheap to build, they have been criticised for their short lifespans, turning difficulties and limited capacity.
+Soon after construction, some engineers had concerns regarding the interchange.
+In October 2022, Transport for London (TfL) imposed a 7.5 tonne weight restriction on the flyover due to issues with the bridge's structural integrity.
+According to TfL, a £50 million investment from the Department for Transport would be required to complete a repair of the flyover, though some criticised the plans in light of other issues with TfL's maintenance of infrastructure.
+TfL issued contracts for renewal works in early 2024, with at least £2.5 million allocated to the project, not including £2.4 million spent on a feasibility study.